Big John Bates: Big John Bates & the Voodoo Dollz

 The group was formed in 2000 and peers considered the group's style garage/rock'n'roll music that was part of the neo-psychobilly scene.
 The band cited influences such as Shadowy Men on a Shadowy Planet, the Cramps, Reverend Horton Heat, early Alice Cooper, the pioneers of swing music and the new burlesque revolution.
 They were the first touring band to incorporate burlesque performers including Little Miss Risk and performed over 1000 shows and festivals throughout Europe and North America.
 The group received one of Canada's first Jagermeister music sponsorships as the group used Jager onstage with shots, syringes and flaming pasties.
-A Gretsch guitar sponsorship also followed with John featured in the 2006 Gretsch catalogue with his Black Falcon.
+A Gretsch guitar sponsorship also followed with Bates featured in the 2006 Gretsch catalogue with his Black Falcon.
 Bates supported notable artists such as the Fuzztones, the Blasters, Black Rebel Motorcycle Club, Solomon Burke, Koko Taylor, Big Bad Voodoo Daddy, The Boss Hoss and Andre Williams.
-Bates brought the group to an end in December 2010 though a version continued touring as the Big John Bates Grindshow until John and Brandy had new music ready for the launch of the Big John Bates: Noirchestra in 2012.
+Bates brought the group to an end in December 2010 though a version continued touring as the Big John Bates Grindshow until Bates and Brandy had new music ready for the launch of the Big John Bates: Noirchestra in 2012.